Counselling and Psychotherapy courses at Birkbeck (CPB)

 - Counselling and Counselling Skills (CertHE); or

-- Psychodynamic Counselling and Organizational Dynamics (Cert HE); or
+- Psychodynamic Counselling and Organisational Dynamics (Cert HE); or

 - Psychodynamics of Human Development (MSc); or